olivier-coz/janestreet-puzzles/README.md

 ## Overview
 This folder contains attempts at tackling puzzles provided by Jane Street.
 The puzzles range from mathematical challenges to computational problems, often testing the limits of one's analytical and programming skills.

-## Contribution
-Feel free to contribute by suggesting more optimized solutions or adding more puzzles from Jane Street.
-Ensure you provide a brief documentation on the problem statement and the solution.

 ## License & Acknowledgments
 All puzzles and their original statements are the intellectual property of Jane Street.
 Solutions and code provided here are for educational purposes only.
 Ensure you credit Jane Street if you use their puzzles elsewhere.